singhrd/QuarantinePilotCovid19/analytics/README.md

 #### Epidemic Control Ratio

-Per [Source] the epidemic is considered controlled when there is maximum 1 case per 200,000 people or 0.5 case per 100,000 people per day for a period of 21 days.
+Per [https://bit.ly/2B5cZgh], the epidemic is considered controlled when there is maximum 1 case per 200,000 people or 0.5 case per 100,000 people per day for a period of 21 days.
 We normalize the daily cases at a given location by population at that location/200,000.
 A value of less than or equal to 1.0 would mean that the epidemic is controlled at that location.